Gnagniko/BSCTradingBot/README.md

   - Stop loss: Value must be between [0, 1[.
 It's a loss limit, at which you want to sell the token (example: 0.2 means sell token after value goes down by 20 %)
   - Sell Quantity: value must be between [0, 1] example: 0.2 means sell 20 % of token if limit( take profit, stop loss) reached

-Functionality: Buys a given token after liquidity is added and sells the token under following conditions.
-  - If take profit and stop loss are set to -1: Means none of both limits is set and Bot will sell token after 35 seconds
-  - If take profit is set and stop loss is set to -1: Bot will sell token after take profit limit is reached
-  - If take profit = -1 and stop loss set: Bot will sell token after stop loss limit is reached
-  - If take profit and stop loss are both set: Bot will sell token after one of the limits is reached

 ### Buy Bot:
+Functionality: This Bot only buys once and does not sell.

 inputs:
   - Token to buy address: The contract address of the token you want to buy
   - Quantity: Amount of BNB you want to use for the trade (example: 0.02 means you want to buy the token for 0.02 BNB)

-Functionality: This Bot only buys once and does not sell.

 ### Sell Bot:
+Functionality: This Bot only sell once.

 inputs:
   - Token to sell address: The contract address of the token you want to sell
   - Quantity of token in %: Percentage of the total balance you want to sell (example: 0.2 means you want to sell 20% of total balance)

-Functionality: This Bot only sell once.

 ## Common errors and how to fix them
   - ValueError: {'code': -32000, 'message': '(replacement) transaction underpriced'}: You are using too low gas.
 Increase gas price / limit and restart.